 One of the first Ministries launched by the Dream Center was Adopt-A-Block.
 We have ‘adopted’ a Community in our area which we serve the 1st Saturday of every month.
 We deliver things such as backpacks full of school supplies, groceries, clothing and personal hygiene products all while getting to know those who live there.
 We spend time cleaning the neighborhood in an effort to show our love and respect for the Community as a whole.
-Check out the statistics on how our last Adopt-A-Block event went!
+Check out the statistics on how our last Adopt-A-Block at River Oaks event went!

-pounds of food
+pounds of groceries!

 CURRENT NEEDS LIST